2017 United Express passenger removal: Third-party legal commentary

-Cultural impact
+In popular culture

 Comedian Jimmy Kimmel criticized United Airlines and its handling of the incident in a five-minute segment of Jimmy Kimmel Live! that aired on April 10, 2017, and included video of the incident.
 Kimmel, referring to the word "re-accommodate" used by Munoz, said, "That is such sanitized, say-nothing, take-no-responsibility, corporate B.S. speak."

-The incident was discussed on numerous other comedy shows, including Conan, Ellen and Saturday Night Live.
+The incident was discussed on numerous other comedy shows, including Conan, The Ellen DeGeneres Show, and Saturday Night Live.
 In an SNL sketch, Jimmy Fallon's character Doug proposes marriage to Cecily Strong's Jen after admitting that he made "one of the biggest mistakes a person can make."
 Jen replies, "No, Doug!
 You dragged a man off a plane this week!"

-The cover of the New Yorker May 22 issue depicted former FBI director James Comey, who had just been fired, being dragged down the aisle of an airplane by former U.S. Attorney General Jeff Sessions.
+The cover of The New Yorker May 22 issue depicted former FBI director James Comey, who had just been fired, being dragged down the aisle of an airplane by former U.S. Attorney General Jeff Sessions.

 American actor Will Ferrell mentioned the incident in his May 2017 commencement address to the University of Southern California's graduating class.
 Referring to his honorary Doctor of Humane Letters degree awarded on the same day, he quipped, "The next time I'm flying and they ask if there's a doctor on board, I can now confidently leap to my feet and scream, 'I'm a doctor, what can I do?
 Yes, no problem, I can absolutely deliver that baby.'
-Hopefully it will be on United Airlines, in which case I will be immediately be subdued and dragged off the aircraft, which we all know will be recorded on someone's iPhone and put on YouTube."
+Hopefully it will be on United Airlines, in which case I will be immediately subdued and dragged off the aircraft, which we all know will be recorded on someone's iPhone and put on YouTube."